erlandranvinge/swift-mini-json/README.md

 swift-mini-json
 ===============

 A single class compact (~ 40 loc) JSON reading library in swift.
 Meant to be dropped in to any project without fuzz.
+Most recent version was tested with Swift 3.2 and 4.0.
+If you're stuck on an older version of swift, older versions are kept in the "legacy" folder for easy access.

 #### Properties